djeada/Databases-Notes/notes/06_distributed_databases/06_cap_theorem.md

 +-------+-----+-----+
 ```

-- **CA (Consistency and Availability):** Achievable only when there are no network partitions.
+- **Consistency and Availability (CA):** Achieving both is possible only in environments without network partitions, where all nodes see the same data and are responsive.
-- **CP (Consistency and Partition Tolerance):** The system remains consistent and tolerates partitions but may sacrifice availability.
+- **Consistency and Partition Tolerance (CP):** Ensures that the system remains consistent and can tolerate network partitions but may compromise availability during partition events.
-- **AP (Availability and Partition Tolerance):** The system remains available and tolerates partitions but may sacrifice consistency.
+- **Availability and Partition Tolerance (AP):** Maintains system availability and handles network partitions but may result in inconsistent data across nodes.

 ### Real-World Examples